tiodospc/tiodospc/README.md

 ##

-<p>currently I'm a student of computer science at universidade federal da fronteira sul and working as a frontend developer also having experience as a fullstack.
-I have interests in areas such as bioinformatics, big data and data science.</p>
+I'm a passionate frontend engineer with experience as a fullstack developer.
+I'm currently pursuing a degree in Computer Science from Universidade Federal da Fronteira Sul and working as a frontend engineer at Hotmart.

+I have a strong interest in exploring the possibilities of technology in emerging areas such as bioinformatics, big data, and data science.
+My curiosity and desire to learn more about these fields have motivated me to keep up with the latest trends and technologies.

+As a frontend engineer at Hotmart, I'm responsible for designing and coding user interfaces, creating responsive designs, and ensuring that the application is optimized for user experience.
+I have a deep understanding of programming languages such as HTML, CSS, and JavaScript, as well as experience with modern frontend frameworks such as React or Angular.

+In my free time, I enjoy working on personal projects to further develop my skills and explore new technologies.
+My GitHub profile showcases some of my recent work, including projects related to data visualization, web development, and more.

+I'm always looking for opportunities to collaborate on exciting projects, so feel free to reach out to me if you'd like to work together or have any questions.

 <a href="https://www.linkedin.com/in/thiago-henrique-ferreira-correa-706b0389/" target="_blank" rel="noreferrer"><img src="https://img.shields.io/badge/-thiago%20henrique%20ferreira%20correa-blue?style=flat-square&amp;labelColor=0077B5&amp;logo=LinkedIn&amp;link=https://www.linkedin.com/in/thiago-henrique-ferreira-correa-706b0389/" alt="LinkedIn Badge"></a>
 <a href="https://facebook.com/thiago.corr" target="_blank" rel="noreferrer"><img src="https://img.shields.io/badge/-thiago.corr-blue?style=flat&labelColor=1ca0f1&logo=facebook&logoColor=white&link=https://www.facebook.com/thiago.corr/" alt="Facebook Badge"></a>